-Just a 1-1/2- or 2-hour drive from Miami or Ft.
+Just a 1-1/2- or 2-hour drive from Miami, Key West or Ft.
 Lauderdale, Naples offers a complete change of pace.
 It includes highly swimmable Gulf Coast beaches, Florida’s best golf courses, and a more relaxed lifestyle — truly the ideal place for a long, relaxing weekend.

 When we started Naples Florida Vacation Homes we knew Naples was a top vacation choice for people from the Northeast, the Midwest, and from Europe.
 But we’ve been surprised by the number of families and couples from the Miami area looking to vacation in the Naples area.
 Naples has even been featured in Miami newspapers and websites as the perfect weekend getaway.